FidelusAleksander/write-javascript-actions/.github/steps/5-step.md

 ### 📖 Theory

-Use a workflow triggered by `issue_comment` to run the local action and then post the retrieved joke as a comment.
+Now you'll create a workflow that demonstrates your action in use.
+This workflow will:

+1. **Trigger**: Listen for issue comments using the `issue_comment` event
+2. **Filter**: Only run when comments start with `/joke` using a conditional
+3. **Execute**: Use your local action with `uses: ./` (current repository)
+4. **Consume output**: Access the joke via `steps.get-joke.outputs.joke`
+5. **Respond**: Post the joke back as a comment using another action

+This pattern shows how actions can be chained together and how outputs flow between steps.

 ### ⌨️ Activity: Author Workflow